LabShengLi/nanome/docs/Usage.md

 The inputs of 'nanome' pipeline is a folder/tar/tar.gz or txt file list containing raw signal Fast5 files and a reference genome.
 We recommend allocate GPU resources to softwares such as Guppy, DeepSignal, DeepMod and Megalodon, in order to optimal running times.

-# 1. Running 'nanome' on a compressed file contains Fast5 files
+# 1. Running 'nanome' on Fast5 files

-The command for running 'nanome' pipeline is to run `./nextflow run https://github.com/liuyangzzu/nano-compare`. `--input` is the Fast5 input file locations, `--dsname` is output dataset name, `-profile` is the name of execution platform configuration, an example of how to use it is given below.
+The command for running 'nanome' pipeline is to run `./nextflow run https://github.com/liuyangzzu/nano-compare`. `--input` is a compressed file contains Fast5 input file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name, `-profile` is the name of execution platform configuration, an example of how to use it is given below.

 ```angular2html
 ./nextflow run https://github.com/liuyangzzu/nano-compare \